shellbro/dockerfile-dropbox/README.md

 docker run --name=dropbox -d --log-driver=journald --restart=always shellbro/dropbox
 ```

-After container is created copy the URL from `docker logs dropbox` to link your
+After container is created click on the URL from `docker logs dropbox` to link
-Dropbox account.
+your Dropbox account.

 # Quick start (store files on the host)